-A four-member team from WFME visited the Accreditation Unit and participated i inspection and review of the Faculty of University of Colombo.
+A four-member team from WFME visited the Accreditation Unit and participated in the inspection and review of the Faculty of Medicine, University of Colombo.

-On 7 March 2023 the WFME recognized the Accreditation Unit of the SLMO for a period of 10 years.
+On 7 March 2023 the WFME ecognized the Accreditation Unit of the SLMC or a period of 10 years.